dashhive/bls/README.md

 Part of the build targets is `runtest`.
 Right click on that and click `Build`.

-That will create a `runtest.exe` file depending on what your target is.
-Out of the box, you may find that exe to exist somewhere in `bls\Debug\x64\runtest.exe`.
+That will create a `bls.exe` file depending on what your target is.
+Out of the box, you may find that exe to exist somewhere in `bls\build\Debug\src\bls.exe`.
 Using `explorer.exe`'s find function would be the best way to find this.
 Or in Visual Studio you might be able to browse to where that exe is.

 ### Install